WWRC Director’s Welcome

 A Message from Rick Sizemore

 Welcome!
-It is my distinct honor and privilege to welcome you to Woodrow Wilson Rehabilitation Center’s (WWRC) web site.
+It is my distinct honor and privilege to welcome you to Wilson Workforce and Rehabilitation Center’s (WWRC) web site.
 We hope you will find the information about the various programs and services we offer at WWRC to be helpful.
 The Center provides vocational training and medical interventions for people with disabilities to assist them in obtaining employment and to live more independently.
 In the more than two decades that I have been a part of the staff at the Center, I have been blessed to witness many extraordinary stories of our clients.
 In many instances, clients overcome significant obstacles and go on to achieve astounding accomplishments in their personal and professional lives.
 WWRC exists to provide the skills and supports necessary to enable these people to accomplish greater independence and achieve competitive employment.

 For 60 years, WWRC has been making a difference in people’s lives.
 We enjoy a strong heritage of service to people with disabilities in the Commonwealth of Virginia dating back to 1947 when our first clients were admitted.
 Since that time the Center has served more than 70,000 clients.